AnandhKrishnaM/anandhkrishnam.github.io/_posts/2025-12-22-a-personal-anecdote-with-prof-naresh-dadhich.md

   A memorable encounter with Prof. Naresh Dadhich that left a lasting impression on my journey in theoretical physics.
 pin: true
 ---
-This is a post in memory of Prof. Naresh Dadhich and I would like to share a personal anecdote that highlights his influence on my academic journey.This is my first blog writing here.
+This is a post in memory of Prof. Naresh Dadhich and I would like to share a personal anecdote that highlights his influence on my academic journey.
+This is my first blog writing here.
 I was confused about how to start writing a blog post.
 So, I decided to share a personal anecdote about my interaction with Prof. Naresh Dadhich.

 I write this post to preserve a personal memory and intellectual influence of Prof. Naresh Dadhich, whose guidance and way of thinking shaped my approach to general relativity and gravitational physics and life in general.